Glossary

 {\displaystyle f(x)={\frac {1}{\sigma {\sqrt {2\pi }}}}\operatorname {e} ^{-{\frac {1}{2}}\left({\frac {x-\mu }{\sigma }}\right)^{2}}}.

 The curve of this density is called the Gaussian curve or bell curve, among others.
-It is the most well-known representation of these distributions.
+It is the best-known representation of these distributions.

 M

-Mobilisation here refers to all the processes that will lead the organisation to convey the right messages to the right audiences.
-It continues throughout the Bilan Carbone® approach.
+Stakeholder engagement here refers to all processes that will lead the Organisation to convey the right messages to the right targets.
+It continues continuously throughout the Bilan Carbone® approach.

-To achieve mobilisation, the Bilan Carbone® approach involves outreach the issues to raise awareness, empower the stakeholders, consult, then reported and communicate the results.
+To achieve Stakeholder engagement, the Bilan Carbone® approach involves Outreach the stakes to raise awareness, Empowerment the Stakeholders, to consult, then reported and communicate the results.

 O